 StoryKit- Create an electronic storybook by drawing on the screen, uploading images, recording sound effects and voice, laying out the elements of the story (text boxes, images, paint, and sound clips) freely by dragging them or pinching to resize, reordering pages, and uploading to the StoryKit web server.
 Email a link to the story.
 The application includes four public domain children’s books to rewrite and rearrange into a new story.
 Available on the iPad and iPod.

 Animoto- Upload up to 10 images, choose a soundtrack from the library (many nice holiday tunes to choose from, and click a button to make a 30-second video.
 Sync your videos with your Animoto.com account, download videos for offline viewing, and make longer ones with an All-Access Pass.
 Available on the iPad and iPod and Android.

 Capzles App- Upload images, audio, video, text, and documents to create a multimedia timeline of events.
 Available on i-devices.

 Voicethread- upload an image, text, or video.
 Invite others to comment through doodling, text, video, or audio.
 Available on i-devices.

 Check out my Pinterests with these bookmarks and more!

-Try a digital storytelling project with your students this year.
+Try a digital storytelling activity with your students this year.